samyunwei/RussiaBlocks/README.md

 # RussiaBlocks

-Design in 64bit Qt.Just Demo, Have fun ^-^
+Design in Linux 64bit Qt.Just Demo, Have fun ^-^